coolp9722/robocup/README.md

 - Install Termius from [here](https://www.termius.com/free-ssh-client-for-mac-os).
 We will use this to SSH into our bot.
 - Optional: Install a custom command line like [iTerm2](https://iterm2.com/) or [warp.dev](https://www.warp.dev/).

-Thank you - ZAK BOVIS
+Thank you - ZAK BOVIS, ISHAAN SAXENA, OLIVER CARROT